-For example, at a minimum, you’d want your Florida LLC name, your Registered Agent information, your business purpose, the names of the LLC Members, and information about initial capital contributions.
+For example, at a minimum, you’d want your Florida LLC name, your Registered Agent information, your business purpose, the names of each LLC Member, and information about the initial capital contribution.

 However, there is a lot more information that is important to document about your LLC.

 It’s probably a lot easier to start with an existing template.
 We have a free Operating Agreement template you can download on this page.

 What is the difference between an LLC and an Operating Agreement?

 An LLC (Limited Liability Company) is a type of business structure.
 It’s a legal business entity that you form by filing a document called the Articles of Organization with the state.

 An Operating Agreement is an internal document that governs how your LLC is run.
 It contains rules about how much of the company each Member of the LLC owns, and other details about management and taxes.

 Said another way, the LLC is your legal entity.
 And LLC Operating Agreements are a written set of rules for how the LLC will operate.